SophicalMushroom/playlist_sync/README.md

 ### `add` — add a local MP3 to the library

 Copy an existing MP3 file into the library and register it in metadata.
-The song is appended to the end of the list by default (highest prefix number).
+Use the source file's normal name; do not add the numeric prefix yourself.
+The song is appended to the end of the list by default (highest prefix number), and the correct prefix is generated automatically.

 ```bash
 playlist-sync add <FILE> [--position <N>]